cdfoundation/sig-events/poc/resources/README.md

 Run the CLI Command: `keptn create project fmtok8s --shipyard=your_shipyard.yaml`

-Run the CLI command: `keptn create service agenda-service --project=fmtok8s`
+Run the CLI command: `keptn create service podtato-server --project=fmtok8s`

 Now you can start the CDEvents to Ketpn Inbound Translator component () with from inside the translator go project (this will configure a server in port 8081 to avoid conflict with Keptn in 8080):